Real1tyy/Prisma-Calendar/docs-site/docs/features/event-previews.md

 - Clickable wikilinks, tags, and URLs in frontmatter

 **Special features:**
-- **Recurring instances (physical)**: Source button to navigate to source event, or right-click → "Go to source"
+- **Recurring instances (physical)**: Source button to navigate to source event in calendar, or right-click → "Go to source" (navigates to source event in week view)
-- **Virtual events**: Shows the source event configuration, right-click → "Go to source" to open source note
+- **Virtual events**: Shows the source event configuration, right-click → "Go to source" to navigate to source event in calendar
 - **Source events**: Instance dropdown to view all generated instances with past filter

 ## Clickable Frontmatter